-OwOCR Guide
+OwOCR Setup Guide

 A simple guide on how to quickly set up and use OwOCR, an optical character recognition program that can make reading Japanese text from visual novels much easier.